Iwo Baraniewski

-Iwo Baraniewski (born November 20, 1998) is a Polish professional mixed martial artist.
-He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship.
+Iwo Baraniewski (born November 20, 1998) is a Polish professional mixed martial artist and former judoka.
+He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).

 Background

-Baraniewski initially started with Judo.
-He started training at Aligatores Fight Club, which to this day is his gym.
-He competed in multiple IJF tournaments, but didn't place in the top 3.
+Baraniewski initially competed in judo.
+He started training at Nastula Club, before later switching to Aligatores Fight Club, which to this day is his gym.
+He competed in multiple International Judo Federation (IJF) tournaments, but did not place in the top 3.

-His first podium place came in 2018 at the World Judo Juniors Championships where he'd win the bronze medal after defeating Mathias Madsen.

-His next two medals were in Submission Wrestling where he'd obtain a bronze and gold medal at the ADCC Polish Nationals in 2019 and 2020 respectively.
-Also in 2020, Baraniewski would win the gold medal at the Polish Youth Judo Championships in Józefów after beating Eryk Ryciak in the final.
+Baraniewski's first podium place came at the 2018 World Judo Juniors Championships where he won the bronze medal after defeating Mathias Madsen.
+His next two medals were in submission wrestling, where he obtained a bronze and gold medal at the ADCC Polish Nationals in 2019 and 2020 respectively.
+Also in 2020, Baraniewski won the gold medal at the Polish Youth Judo Championships in Józefów after beating Eryk Ryciak in the final.

-In 2021, Baraniewski would compete in the GAMMA European Championships in Kyiv, where he'd win the silver medal after losing to Stanislav Khmilkovsky in the finals.

-In 2022, Baraniewski would compete in both the GAMMA European Championships and World Championships, where he'd win a gold medal in both after beating Arturs Skabarnieks and Giorgi Chochishvili respectively.

-In 2024, Baraniewski would compete in the GAMMA European Championships where he'd win yet another gold medal after beating Cristian Constantinov in the finals.
+Transitioning to mixed martial arts, Baraniewski competed in the GAMMA European Championships in Kyiv in 2021, where he won the silver medal after losing to Stanislav Khmilkovsky in the finals.
+In 2022, Baraniewski competed in both the GAMMA European Championships and World Championships, where he won a gold medal in both after beating Arturs Skabarnieks and Giorgi Chochishvili respectively.
+In 2024, Baraniewski won another GAMMA European Championships gold medal after beating Cristian Constantinov in the finals.

 Mixed martial arts career

 Babilon MMA

-On September 30, 2023, at Babilon MMA 39, he would win his professional debut via armbar against Kamil Bartosiński in the first round.

-His last fight with the promotion came on March 14, 2025 when he faced Kamil Stachura.
-Baraniewski won the fight via a first-round TKO, and thus improving to 5–0.
+On September 30, 2023, under Babilon MMA, at Babilon MMA 39, Baraniewski won his professional MMA debut via armbar against Kamil Bartosiński in the first round.
+His last fight with the promotion came on March 14, 2025, when he faced Kamil Stachura.
+Baraniewski won the fight via first-round technical knockout, improving his record to 5–0.

 Dana White's Contender Series

-Baraniewski competed against Mahamed Aly in the ninth season of Dana White's Contender Series on September 16, winning via knockout in the first 20 seconds and securing a contract to the UFC.
+Baraniewski faced Mahamed Aly on the ninth season of Dana White's Contender Series on September 16, 2025, winning via knockout in the first 20 seconds and securing a contract with the Ultimate Fighting Championship (UFC).

 Ultimate Fighting Championship

-Baraniewski is scheduled to make his debut with the UFC against İbo Aslan on December 6, 2025 at UFC 323.
+Baraniewski made his UFC debut against İbo Aslan on December 6, 2025, at UFC 323.
+He won the fight via first-round knockout.
+This fight earned him his first Performance of the Night award.

+Baraniewski faced Austen Lane on March 21, 2026, at UFC Fight Night 270.
+He won the fight via knockout early into the first round.
+This fight earned him a $100,000 Performance of the Night award.

+Baraniewski was scheduled to face Billy Elekana on June 6, 2026 at UFC Fight Night 278.
+However, Elekana withdrew for undisclosed reasons and was replaced by Junior Tafa.
+Baraniewski won the fight via technical knockout early into the first round.
+This fight earned him another $100,000 Performance of the Night award.

+Baraniewski faced Alonzo Menifield on September 19, 2026 at UFC 331.
+He lost the fight by split decision, marking his first loss in mixed martial arts.